Shruti1808/Word-Counter-Project/README.md

 ## Setup/Installation Requirements

 * Requires DNU, DNX, and Mono.
-* Clone to local machine.
+* Clone repository to local machine.
-* Use command "dnu restore" in command prompt/shell.
+* Use command "dnu restore" in Powershell to restore dependencies.
 * Use command "dnx kestrel" to start server.
-* Navigate to http://localhost:5004 in web browser of choice.
+* View "http://localhost:5004" in your default web browser.

 ## Specifications
-**If the user chooses a word that is not in the string, the string will not be changed.**
+**If the user chooses a word that is no match in the string, return the count as 0.**
-* Example Input: "Hello world", "phone", "bananas"
+* Example Input: "Hello world"
-* Example Output: "Hello world"
+* Example Output: Count = 0;

-**If the user chooses a word that exactly matches the entire string, the entire string will be replaced.**
+**If the user enters a word and a string then count the instances of word.**
-* Example Input: "hello", "hello", "goodbye"
+* Example Input: "world", "Travel the world",
-* Example Output: "goodbye"
+* Example Output: "world" appears 1 time .Count = 1;

-**If the user chooses a word that exactly matches a word in the string, the word will be replaced.**
+**If the user enters a word or a string then count the multiple instances of word.**
-* Example Input: "Hello world", "world", "universe"
+* Example Input: "cats"; "Red cats orange cats brown cats blue cats purple cats"
-* Example Output: "Hello universe"
+* Example Output: "'cats' appears 5 times."
+Count = 5;

-**If the user chooses a word that is in the string but is all in uppercase, the matching word in the string will be replaced.**
+**If the user enters a word or a string of words that is capitalized, then ignore the matching word in the string.**
-* Example Input: "Hello world", "HELLO", "GOODBYE"
+* Example Input: "cat"; Cats are so cute.
+I love cats"
-* Example Output: "GOODBYE world"
+* Example Output: Count = 1;

-**If the user chooses a word that is in the string and is capitalized, the matching word in the string will be replaced.**
+**Only return full word match, not if the string is contained within words.**
-* Example Input: "Hello world", "World", "universe"
+* Example Input: "cat"; "I walked my cat to the cathedral."
+* Example Output: Count = 1;

+**If the user enters a word or a string of words that has punctuation , then ignore it.**
+* Example Input: "cat"; "Cats are so cute.
+I love cat, and I have a brown cat."
-* Example Output: "Hello universe"
+* Example Output: Count = 2;

 ## Support and contact details